Life Insurance for New Parents: The Complete Sleep Easy Guide

 Pro tip: Apply during the second trimester.
 First trimester has higher miscarriage rates (some insurers prefer to wait), and third trimester is when complications are most likely to emerge.

-If you're on maternity leave and become sick or injured (unrelated to pregnancy), your income protection should still pay.
+If you're on maternity leave and become sick or injured (unrelated to pregnancy), your income protection may still pay.
 However:

-This is where income protection becomes critical.
-If you develop post-natal depression, suffer a back injury from lifting baby, or face another illness that prevents your planned return to work, income protection pays.
+This is where income protection can play an important role.
+If you develop post-natal depression, suffer a back injury from lifting baby, or face another illness that prevents your planned return to work, income protection is designed to pay.

 Important: Check your policy's definition of "unable to work."
 Some policies require you to be actively employed; others protect you as long as you intended to return to work.